khodaeifard/WinNTBackupReport/README.md

-This script will deliver the status of the windows backup with email
+This script will deliver the status of the Windows backup and send email.